daattali/beautiful-jekyll/personal.md

 ## IT

-- **Cloud server** - I run various self-hosted services: Nextcloud, Plex, a Tor node, and more.
+- [**Self-hosted services**](https://github.com/awesome-selfhosted/awesome-selfhosted) - My server runs Nextcloud, Plex, a Tor relay, an email server, a ZFS NAS, and more.
-- **[Mobile library](https://github.com/PirateBox-Dev/PirateBox-Mesh)** - I converted a Raspberry Pi into an awesome mobile filesharing mesh network.
-- **Personal Assistant** - I also converted a Raspberry Pi into a fully open-source digital assistant using Mycroft.ai.
+- **DIY Smart Home** - I made various smart-home devices: a [smart mirror](https://magicmirror.builders/), automated hydroponics for my garden, a mobile [filesharing mesh network](https://github.com/PirateBox-Dev/PirateBox-Mesh), a [digitial assistant](https://mycroft.ai/), and more.
-- **Ultimate remote development workstation** - I am constantly improving my mobile workstation so that I can work anywhere while still being ergonomic.
-My current setup is a NReal AR headset, a 5G hotspot, and a remote tunnel.
+- **Remote development** - I am persuing the ultimate mobile ergonomic workstation.
+My current setup is a NReal air headset, a 5G hotspot, and a remote tunnel over Android.